kokerinks/tp/docs/UserGuide.md

 Format: `addpts n/MEMBER_NAME p/POINTS`

 * Adds the corresponding number of points for a member based on their name to the current points they have.
 * `POINTS` must be a positive integer 1, 2, 3, …

 Examples:
 * `addpts n/John Doe p/50` Adds `50` points to the points `John Doe` initially had

 🌟 <span style="color:Gold">**Benefit**:</span> Encourage repeat business and reward customer loyalty by using `addpts` to add reward points to members' accounts.
-This helps keep your customers engaged and appreciative of the value they get from shopping at your bakery.
+This helps keep your customers engaged and appreciative of the value they get from shopping at your bakery.<br>
 💡 <span style="color:yellow">**Tip**:</span> Consider using the `addpts` function to manually award extra points for activities that reflect customer loyalty beyond direct purchases.
 This includes rewarding members for social media mentions, participation in surveys, or as compensation for any service mishaps.
-It's a versatile tool that allows you to quickly acknowledge and incentivize a wide range of valuable customer interactions, keeping your loyalty program flexible and responsive to your business needs.
+It's a versatile tool that allows you to quickly acknowledge and incentivize a wide range of valuable customer interactions, keeping your loyalty program flexible and responsive to your business needs.<br>
-⚠️ <span style="color:orange">**Warning**:</span> Using the `addpts` command will ONLY increase the `REWARD POINTS` field, `MEMBERSHIP_POINTS` field will not be affected.
+⚠️ <span style="color:orange">**Warning**:</span> Using the `addpts` command will ONLY increase the `REWARD POINTS` field, `MEMBERSHIP_POINTS` field will not be affected.<br>

 ### 4.9 Redeeming Points: `redeempts`